tinkajob/jump-king/README.md

    If you want to play as guest (shared stats) just leave both input fields empty.
 5. Click "Submit" to log in.

-> *Bonus: you can edit existing levels, but adding new ones is not yet supported (auto-detection coming soon).*
+> *Bonus: you can add new or edit existing levels!*

 ## Contributing